ansif2255/Onlinestore/README.md

-This is repository with the source code for Java course by Andrii Piatakha.
+This is cloned repository by Ansif Haizam from Andrii Piatakha This is repository with the source code for Java course by Andrii Piatakha.
 It is not allowed to copy code and any commercial use (for example in other learning courses etc) without written approval from Andrii Piatakha.